AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Define the Purpose of In-wall Speakers

 This might sound silly to you but it really isn’t.
 You will be looking for different type of in-wall speaker and different speaker quality depending on the purpose.
 If you want to install in-wall center speaker or in-wall front speakers, you will need larger high-quality speakers and you will have to pay more.
 Center and front speakers have to be really good at reproducing low, mid, and high frequencies (excluding really low frequencies that are usually sent to the subwoofer) and with that kind of performance comes higher price.
 Most people don’t really go that far, and they use in-wall speakers as surround or ceiling speakers.
 Surround and ceiling speakers are used for special effects and they don’t have to be perfect, so you don’t really need surround speakers with great low-end reproduction.
 Mids and highs are much more important.
 If you can afford some great surround speakers, then go for it but if you are not prepared to spend a few hundred dollars on a set of surround speakers you have many cheaper options.
-We have tried to cover all the price ranges and all the types of in-wall speakers with our list of 15 best in-wall speakers and you can probably find something you like on this list.
+We have tried to cover all the price ranges and all the types of in-wall speakers with our list of 15 best in-wall speakers in 2021 and you can probably find something you like on this list.

 Define Your Budget

 Now that you have defined the purpose, we can talk about the budget.
 If you want an in-wall center speaker or in-wall front speakers and you want a high-quality product, you should be prepared to pay a few hundred at least.
 In-wall surround speakers are much cheaper and you can find a great pair of speakers for about $100.
 There are some decent choices for $50 or even less but don’t expect to be fully satisfied.
 The optimal amount of money you should spend on a pair of surround in-wall speakers is $100-$200.